Search for the end of a path in the d-dimensional grid and in other graphs: Upper bounds

-Miller, Teng and Vavasis \cite{mtv} introduced huge classes of graphs, the so-called overlap graphs for every $d$ and proved that every member $G$ of the class has separator of size $O(|V(G)|^{(d-1)/d})$.
+Now, let us look at $d$-dimensional grid graphs.
+Miller, Teng and Vavasis \cite{mtv} introduced the so-called overlap graphs for every $d$ and proved that every member $G$ of the class has separator of size $O(|V(G)|^{(d-1)/d})$.
 They mention that any subset of the $d$-dimensional infinite grid graph belongs to the class of overlap graphs.
-As $cx^{(d-1)/d}$ is a subhomogeneus function and $|V(G_d(n))|=n^d$, it already implies $h_i^A(G_d(n)=O(n^{d-1})$.
-Here we show that the multiplicative constant is less than 3.
+The polynomial function $f(x)=cx^{(d-1)/d}$ satisfies the assumption of Theorem~\ref{subhom}.
+Since $|V(G_d(n))|=n^d$, this implies that $h(G)=O(n^{d-1})$.
+Here we show that the multiplicative constant is less than~3.